kleinjm/dotfiles/README.md

 # Personal Environment Configuration

-This repo simply acts as file storage for common envirnoment configurations that I prefer.
+This repo acts as file storage for common envirnoment configurations that I prefer.